 As a math major, you may also be interested in overseas internship opportunities.
 Overseas internship placements will likely be in English-speaking locations, since math majors may be placed in labs or in more technical settings.
 If you are interested in an internship in a non-English speaking location, you need to have substantial knowledge of and proficiency in the host language.

-The College of Arts + Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
-Learn more about study abroad opportunities and locations through conversation with your academic advisor, and the Office of Overseas Study.
+The College of Arts and Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
+Learn more about study abroad opportunities and locations through conversation with math faculty, your academic advisor, and through the Office of Overseas Study.

 The Department of Mathematics sponsors a Math Club.
 This student-led group meets each Wednesday evening to discuss and learn about mathematics.
 The math club hosts speakers, plays mathematical games, and plans other related activities such as competing in the annual Putnam Competition and Indiana College Math Competition (ICMC).